chrootlogin/docker-nextcloud/README.md

 ### NGinx frontend proxy

-This container does not support SSL or anything and is therefor not made for running directly in the world wide web.
-For that you normaly use a frontend proxy like NGinx.
+This container does not support SSL or similar and is therefore not made for running directly in the world wide web.
+You better use a frontend proxy like another NGinx.

-Here is some sample config (This config will not work as-is.
-But you can adapt it.):
+Here are some sample configs (The config need to be adapted):

 ```
 server {